ChickenKyiv/awesome-git-article/course/Slides2/slide-01/indexI.md

 git commit # Commit a file</some-file>
 ```

-Remember that since these commands create local commits, John can repeat this process as many times as he wants without worrying about what’s going on in the central repository.
+Remember that since these commands create local commits, Developer can repeat this process as many times as he wants without worrying about what’s going on in the central repository.

 This can be very useful for large features that need to be broken down into simpler, more atomic chunks.